 CPA and JV Contracts

-When an affiliate earns CPA commission, the vendor earnings will not be split for any traditional JV or affiliate referral contracts you own.
+When an affiliate earns CPA commission, the seller earnings will not be split for any traditional JV or affiliate referral contracts you own.
 This is true for all sales in that order including the initial sale, upsells and rebills.
 The affiliate earnings will still be split if the affiliate earning CPA commission has any affiliate JV contracts.

-If you have any JV upsells in your upsell flows, the vendor contracts on the JV upsell will be split as normal.
+If you have any JV upsells in your upsell flows, the seller contracts on the JV upsell will be split as normal.
 Please note that like other upsells after a CPA commission is paid, the affiliate will earn $0.00 on the JV upsell.
 Note: If the affiliate on the sale earns revenue share commissions, all the JV contract splits will be processed normally.

 CPA and Returns

-When a vendor offers CPA commission to affiliates, they assume the burden of all refunds on sales facilitated by affiliates receiving CPA commission.
+When a seller offers CPA commission to affiliates, they assume the burden of all refunds on sales facilitated by affiliates receiving CPA commission.
 If a customer requests a refund, the customer will receive back 100% of the sale amount.
 However, if the affiliate received CPA commission on that sale, they are not liable for returns.
 This means that none of their earned commission will be withdrawn to fund the refund.
-In these cases, outside of taxes and ClickBank’s own portion of the sale, the vendor will be responsible for covering the refund amount.
+In these cases, outside of taxes and ClickBank’s own portion of the sale, the seller will be responsible for covering the refund amount.

 CPA Refund Example